Travel Guide Customize Your Trip

 The starting point is the common one from Kathmandu to Lukla, where we start our trekking journey.
 We will then hike through traditional Sherpa villages, including Namche Bazaar and Tengboche.
 Along the way, we will have the opportunity to explore local monasteries and experience the unique Sherpa culture.

 The trek includes a break at Gorak Shep, the last settlement before the final push to Everest Base Camp.
-We will then make our way to the base camp and enjoy the breathtaking views of the surrounding peaks, including Mt.
+We will then go to the base camp and enjoy the breathtaking views of the surrounding peaks, including Mt.
 Everest.

-The hike involves a climb to Kala Patthar, a viewpoint noted for its panoramic views of the Everest region, in addition to the base camp.
+The hike involves a climb to Kala Patthar, a viewpoint noted for its panoramic views of the Everest region and the base camp.
 The expedition ends with a flight back to Kathmandu from Lukla.

 The Everest Base Camp Short Trek is an excellent choice for people seeking to enjoy the splendor of the Everest region in a limited amount of time.
 The walk provides a fascinating and fulfilling combination of natural beauty, cultural experiences, and physical obstacles.